Good News (musical): Reception

 The original 1927 Broadway production met with positive reviews.
 Brooks Atkinson of The New York Times pronounced it "a ripping good show", with an authentically collegiate atmosphere, stating, "For once a musical play based upon undergraduate life and a football game has some resemblance to the disorderly, rhymeless scheme of things in American institutions of learning".
 He deemed it "a constantly fast entertainment with furious dancing, catchy tunes...excellent singing, and genuine excitement."

 The 1974 production opened to mostly negative reviews.
-Some critics had begun to consider Rigby's revivals formulaic; Clive Barnes of The New York Times derisively pronounced Good News, and shows like it, "prefabricated...nostalgia", and Martin Gottfried of the New York Post deemed it "a joyless, mechanical reproduction".Gottfried, Martin.
-"Alice Faye in Good News", New York Post, December 24, 1974 The book was harshly criticized; Barnes pronounced it "a terrible book" with "jokes obvious enough to give banana skins a bad name", and Time referred to it as an "ancient flapdoodle of a plot"."Football Flapdoodle", Time, January 6, 1975 Critics also questioned the practice of interpolating songs from other shows.
+Some critics had begun to consider Rigby's revivals formulaic; Clive Barnes of The New York Times derisively pronounced Good News, and shows like it, "prefabricated...nostalgia", and Martin Gottfried of the New York Post deemed it "a joyless, mechanical reproduction".
+The book was harshly criticized; Barnes pronounced it "a terrible book" with "jokes obvious enough to give banana skins a bad name", and Time referred to it as an "ancient flapdoodle of a plot".
+Critics also questioned the practice of interpolating songs from other shows.
 Walter Kerr opined that preserving the original score was vital to the character of a revival, stating, "the only reason for remounting vehicles that have half-vanished...is to get beyond all that is dated into the specific textures of the scores that haven't...there's no point for enduring banality in a book if all you're going to get in return is a random rummage through an attic that produces a perhaps bountiful but essentially characterless heap".

 Critics differed on what they considered the show's good points to be.
 In the Daily News, Douglas Watt declared, "the dancing is the best part of the show" but deemed the vocal arrangements "too-busy".
 Gottfried, however, said the show was "stolen by the vocal arranger", whom he credited with "dazzling harmonizations and stylings".
 He disliked the staging, saying it was suitable "for a concert rather than theater and [allowed] little acting".
-Barnes, however, pronounced the staging "very good," saying, "It has a sense of style, a sense of period and a few bursts of energy that really work".
+Barnes, however, pronounced the staging "very good", saying, "It has a sense of style, a sense of period and a few bursts of energy that really work".
 Barnes praised the sets and costumes, while Watt asserted that the costumes seemed to vacillate between the '20s and '30s and that the sets were "uninteresting and cheap-looking".